cgrudz/DataAssimilationBenchmarks.jl/paper.md

 parameters such as ensemble size, static covariance inflation, observation operator / network designs that affect the estimator stability and performance.
-Templates for running naively parallel experiments using Juila's core parallelism, or using Slurm to load experiments in parallel in a queueing system are provided.
+Templates for running naively parallel experiments using Juila's core parallelism, or using Slurm to load experiments in parallel with a queueing system are provided.

 ## Comparison with similar projects